Adarsh3315/DeepScaleAIV1/README.md

-# DeepScale AI: A Safe and Strong Local RAG System 🚀
+# DeepScale R1: A Safe and Strong Local RAG System 🚀

-Welcome to **DeepScale AI**, a powerful and secure local Retrieval-Augmented Generation (RAG) system designed to help you interact with your documents in a conversational manner.
-Built with cutting-edge AI technologies, DeepScale AI allows you to process PDF and text documents, ask questions, and get accurate answers with references to the source material.
-Whether you're a researcher, student, or professional, DeepScale AI is here to make your document interaction seamless and efficient. 📚🤖
+Welcome to **DeepScale R1**, a powerful and secure local Retrieval-Augmented Generation system designed to help you interact with your documents in a conversational manner.
+Built with cutting-edge AI technologies, DeepScale R1 allows you to process PDF and text documents, ask questions, and get accurate answers with references to the source material.
+Whether you're a researcher, student, or professional, DeepScale R1 is here to make your document interaction seamless and efficient. 📚🤖

----

 ## Features 🌟